Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/scripts/shared-as3-companionapp-MobileScrollListProperties.md

-# MobileScrollListProperties.as Documentation
+# MobileScrollListProperties

-## Overview

 The `MobileScrollListProperties` class defines properties for a mobile scroll list component within the `Shared.AS3.COMPANIONAPP` package.

 It contains several configurable attributes that affect the appearance and behavior of the scroll list.

 ## Class Definition